• Free shipping over NOK 3000

 How molecular hydrogen affects the body

-Hydrogen is the lightest and most basic atomic element in the universe and forms part of practically all biological systems.
-In the body, hydrogen is found in water, fat, carbohydrates and proteins, and plays a central role in energy transfer, redox balance and cellular structure.
-Molecular hydrogen (H₂) is a colourless, odorless and very small gas that can easily diffuse through cell membranes, mitochondria and the blood-brain barrier.
-Precisely these properties have made hydrogen a growing area of research in biology and physiology in recent years.
+Hydrogen is the lightest and most fundamental atomic element in the universe and is present in virtually all biological systems.
+In the body, hydrogen is found in water, fats, carbohydrates, and proteins, and plays a central role in energy transfer, redox balance, and cellular structure.
+Molecular hydrogen (H₂) is a colorless, odorless, and extremely small gas that can easily diffuse through cell membranes, mitochondria, and the blood-brain barrier.
+These very properties have made hydrogen an increasingly important area of research in biology and physiology in recent years.

-Research indicates that molecular hydrogen can help reduce oxidative stress and support normal cellular function by modulating signaling pathways related to reactive oxygen species (ROS), inflammation and antioxidant response.
-Instead of acting as a classic antioxidant, hydrogen appears to act as a regulator of the redox balance in cells.
+Research indicates that molecular hydrogen may help reduce oxidative stress and support normal cellular function by modulating signaling pathways related to reactive oxygen species (ROS), inflammation, and antioxidant response.
+Rather than acting as a classic antioxidant, hydrogen appears to function as a regulator of redox balance in the cells.

 Hydrogen exists in several isotopic forms.
-The most common is protium (ordinary hydrogen), while deuterium is a heavier variety that contains an extra neutron.
-Although the difference may seem small, it is significant at the molecular level.
-Deuterium can replace ordinary hydrogen in chemical bonds, but moves more slowly and can change reaction rates and molecular dynamics.
+The most common is protium (regular hydrogen), while deuterium is a heavier variant that contains an extra neutron.
+Although the difference may seem small, it matters at the molecular level.
+Deuterium can replace regular hydrogen in chemical bonds, but it moves more slowly and can alter reaction rates and molecular dynamics.

 In biological systems, this is particularly relevant in the mitochondria, where energy production takes place.
-The mitochondria produce ATP using ATP synthase, an enzyme complex that acts as a rotating molecular motor driven by protons (hydrogen ions).
-Too high a proportion of deuterium can affect this process by reducing the efficiency of the proton flow and thus energy production.
+The mitochondria produce ATP with the help of ATP synthase, an enzyme complex that functions as a rotating molecular motor driven by protons (hydrogen ions).
+Too high a proportion of deuterium can affect this process by reducing the efficiency of proton flow and thus energy production.

-ATP synthases rotate at very high speed and rely on precise timing and efficient proton transport.
-When this balance is disturbed, it can lead to reduced ATP production, which in turn can affect cellular function, recovery and energy levels.
-Several research environments have therefore shown an interest in the connection between deuterium, mitochondrial function and metabolic regulation.
+ATP synthases rotate at extremely high speed and depend on precise timing and efficient proton transport.
+When this balance is disrupted, it can lead to reduced ATP production, which in turn may affect cellular function, recovery, and energy levels.
+Several research environments have therefore shown interest in the relationship between deuterium, mitochondrial function, and metabolic regulation.

-Reduction of deuterium content in biological systems has shown in experimental models increased membrane stability, better resistance to oxidative stress and improved cell survival under stress.
+Reduction of deuterium content in biological systems has, in experimental models, shown increased membrane stability, better resistance to oxidative stress, and improved cell survival under strain.
 This is an active field of research, but the mechanisms are still being explored.

-Reactive oxygen species are a natural part of normal metabolism, but an imbalance can lead to oxidative stress.
-In studies, molecular hydrogen has shown the ability to influence the redox balance by dampening excessive ROS activity without inhibiting necessary signaling processes in the cells.
+Reactive oxygen species are a natural part of normal metabolism, but imbalance can lead to oxidative stress.
+In studies, molecular hydrogen has shown the ability to influence redox balance by reducing excessive ROS activity without inhibiting necessary signaling processes in the cells.
 This distinguishes hydrogen from many traditional antioxidants.

-This regulatory effect is of interest in research into recovery, metabolic health and ageing, where mitochondrial function and redox balance play a key role.
+This regulatory effect is of interest in research on recovery, metabolic health, and aging, where mitochondrial function and redox balance play a key role.

-Molecular hydrogen can be supplied to the body in several ways, mainly via inhalation or through hydrogen-rich water.
-Choosing a method is less about what is "best", and more about practical use, goals and feasibility over time.
+Molecular hydrogen can be delivered to the body in several ways, mainly via inhalation or through hydrogen-rich water.
+The choice of method is less about what is “best” and more about practical use, goals, and long-term feasibility.

-Hydrogen inhalation provides a direct and rapid supply of hydrogen via the lungs and is often used in structured sessions at home or in professional environments.
+Hydrogen inhalation provides direct and rapid delivery of hydrogen via the lungs and is often used in structured sessions at home or in professional settings.

 Read more here: